Petersburg, Virginia: Jim Crow

 In the late 19th and early 20th century, Virginia's Democratic Party–dominated legislature approved constitutional changes that effectively disenfranchised most blacks and many poor whites.
 Those disfranchised suffered major losses in the ability to exercise their rights as citizens.
 The legislature also instituted Jim Crow laws, including imposing racial segregation.

-With many African Americans having served the nation and cause of freedom in WWII, in the postwar years they pressed for social justice, an end to segregation, and restoration of voting power.
+With many black Americans having served the nation and cause of freedom in WWII, in the postwar years they pressed for social justice, an end to segregation, and restoration of voting power.

 In 1949 Petersburg businessman and politician, Remmie Arnold, the president and owner of the Arnold Pen Company, at the time one of the largest manufacturers of fountain pens, launched a campaign for Governor of Virginia.
 As a Petersburg city councilman, Arnold had pushed through a budgetary increase earmarked for equality and fair access for public housing and recreational facilities for everyone, including people of color, and increased budgetary considerations for the black schools in Petersburg.
 Unusually for a Democratic politician in the Jim Crow South, Arnold promised to "deal with all Virginians fairly", whatever their ethnicity.
-He was endorsed by Arthur Wergs Mitchell, the first African American to be elected to the United States Congress as a Democrat.
+He was endorsed by Arthur Wergs Mitchell, the first black American to be elected to the United States Congress as a Democrat.
 Arnold ultimately lost the Democratic primary to John S. Battle, who won the gubernatorial election.

 Even after the Great Migration of many blacks to northern jobs and cities, Petersburg was 40 percent black in 1960.
 Under state segregation and Jim Crow laws, those citizens were barred from free use of public spaces and facilities.